Humanoid Whole-Body Badminton via Multi-Stage Reinforcement Learning: Learning Coordinated Badminton Policy

 \textit{S2 — Precision-guided swing generation.} On top of S1, we lower the weight of regional tracking and introduce a hit-instant reward with large weight (six activations per episode).
 This reward comes with two terms, hitting precision and racket swinging speed.
-While \cite{scirobotics.adu3922} splits hitting precision into position and orientation with different scale, we find it to be more accurate to entangle two terms together, coupling position and orientation accuracy \cite{ha2024umi}.
+While \cite{scirobotics.adu3922} splits hitting precision into position and orientation with different scales, we find it to be more accurate to entangle two terms together, coupling position and orientation accuracy \cite{ha2024umi}.
 Then we introduce another racket speed term to encourage swing.
-Define the target racket normal \(n^{*}\) as the negative \(z\)-axis of target hitting orientation \(q^{*}_{\mathrm{ee}}\).
-Let \(v_{\mathrm{ee}}\) be the end-effector linear velocity; the effective speed component in the direction of target is \(v_{\mathrm{ee}}\!\cdot n^{*}\) (clamped at \(\ge 0\)).
-Let \(e_{ee\_pos}=\|p_{\mathrm{ee}}-p^{*}_{\mathrm{ee}}\|\) and \(e_{ee\_ori}=\mathrm{ang\_err_z}(q_{\mathrm{ee}},q^{*}_{\mathrm{ee}})\).
-The hit reward, active only at \(t=t^{*}\), is
+Define the target racket normal \(\mathbf{n}^{*}\) as the \(z\)-axis of target hitting orientation \(\mathbf{q}^{*}_{\mathrm{ee}}\).
+Let \(\mathbf{v}_{\mathrm{ee}}\) be the end-effector linear velocity; the effective speed component in the direction of target is \(\mathbf{v}_{\mathrm{ee}}\!\cdot \mathbf{n}^{*}\).
+Let \(e_{ee\_pos}=\|\mathbf{p}_{\mathrm{ee}}-\mathbf{p}^{*}_{\mathrm{ee}}\|\) and \(e_{ee\_ori}=\mathrm{ang\_err_z}(\mathbf{q}_{\mathrm{ee}},\mathbf{q}^{*}_{\mathrm{ee}})\) (defined as the angle between the current and target racket normals; only the normal direction is considered here, rewarding the full EE orientation would be possible but is not required for the hitting task).
+The hit reward, active only at \(t=t_{hit}\), is

 We start with wide pose tolerances \(\sigma_p=2.0\), \(\sigma_r=8.0\) to allow a full swing to emerge, and then schedule tightening of position and orientation accuracy to \(\sigma_p=0.1\), \(\sigma_r=1.0\) as training progresses.
-The racket speed sigma is fixed at \(\sigma_v=3.0\), so a \(5~\mathrm{m/s}\) swing yields \(>80\%\) of the speed term, balancing accuracy with deploy-time stability.
+The racket speed sigma is fixed at \(\sigma_v=3.0\), so a \(5~\mathrm{m/s}\) swing yields \(>80\%\) of the speed term, balancing accuracy with deploy-time stability (incorporating a commanded end-effector velocity during training is feasible).
 We also add light swing-style regularization to align the racket short-edge (\(y\)) axis with the world \(y\)-axis,

 which encourages the policy to adopt a more human-like hitting posture—performing a backswing and then swinging forward along the reverse of that backswing—to produce a more complete kinetic chain.
-And reward a default holding pose when no shuttle is launched,
+We also reward a default holding pose when no shuttle is launched,